antonfirsov/docs/2016/08-Aug/08-secret-storing/secret-storing.md

 Which one you choose depends on the level of security your application requires.
 Oftentimes, storing an API key in an environment variable will be adequate (what is never adequate is hard-coded values in code or config files checked into source control).
 If you require a higher level of security, however, you'll need a specialized vault such as Azure Key Vault.

 Azure Key Vault's unique responsibility is to store your secrets securely.
 Once stored, your secrets can only be accessed by applications you authorize, and only on an encrypted channel.
+Each secret can be managed in a single secure place, while multiple applications can use it.

 In this post, we'll create a simple service that will compare the temperatures in Seattle and Paris using the [OpenWeatherMap API](http://openweathermap.org/api), for which we'll need a secret API key.
 I'll walk you through the usage of [Azure's Key Vault](https://azure.microsoft.com/en-us/services/key-vault/) for storing the key, then I'll show how to retrieve and use it in a simple [Azure function](https://azure.microsoft.com/en-us/documentation/articles/functions-reference-csharp/).